OpenHFT/RFC/Wire-Format-API/Binary/Binary-Wire-Format-API-0.1.md

 # Example

-using the encodings abouve, the following YAML
+using this encoding descibed above, the following YAML
 ``` yaml
 --- !!meta-data
 csp: //path/service